xingshuangs/iot-communication/tutorial/README-S7-EN.md

 ## Q&A

-> 1、Why can PLC write data but checkConnected return always false?
+> 1、Why can PLC write data but checkConnected function return always false?

 Communication uses lazy loading.
-The connection is triggered only when reading or writing.<br> CheckConnected return true after reading or writing.
+The connection is triggered only when reading or writing.
+CheckConnected function will return true after reading or writing.

 > 2、Maximum read/write data byte size during PLC communication?

-According to different types of PLC PDULength, S1200=240, S1500=960.
+Depend on different types of PLC PDULength, S1200 = 240, S1500 = 960.
 In a word there are 240, 480, 960.<br>
-The maximum read byte array size is 240-18=222, 480-18=462, 960-18=942.<br>
+The maximum read byte array size is  222 = 240 - 18, 462 = 480 - 18, 942 = 960 - 18.<br>

 ```text
 According to the test S1200[CPU 1214C], read multiple bytes in a single time